phanlong2811/haki/README.md

-Haki - an application help you learn English word.
-We have built 500 card for you to learn.
+Haki - an application help you learn English word
 ### File Structures